Sophia of Rome: Modern scholarship

-The best-attested narrative is the Greek Martyrdom of Pistis, Elpis and Agape, usually dated to between the 7th and 8th centuries but set in the reign of the emperor Hadrian (117-138).
-In this version, Sophia is presented as a pious widow in Rome who raises her three daughters, Pistis (Faith), Elpis (Hope) and Agape (Charity), in the Christian faith.
-Summoned before Hadrian, the girls are interrogated, tortured and eventually beheaded, while their mother is forced to watch their deaths.
-Sophia is not herself tortured or executed; instead, she takes the bodies of her daughters, buries them, and remains praying at their tomb until she dies three days later due to her grief.
-She is then buried in the same grave as her daughters.
-This tradition emphasizes Sophia’s role as a mother whose mourning creates a kind of spiritual martyrdom, even though she does not die by judicial execution.

-Another version of the story says that Sophia herself was also executed after her daughters.
-This is according to Roman Martyrology.
-There are multiple tombs dedicated to Sophia and her three daughters, and there are also similar accounts of martyred families in different locations.
-Their story is commonly referred to as a myth or a legend that came to be due to the Christian belief that "Faith, Hope, and Charity are the fruit or offspring of Wisdom."

 Holy Wisdom

 There is a long-standing tendency to conflate Saint Sophia with Hagia Sophia (“Holy Wisdom”), the divine Wisdom of God.
 Liturgical tradition sometimes link the virtues of faith, hope and charity with Wisdom, and the daughters’ names themselves derive from Saint Paul's First Letter to the Corinthians (1 Cor.
 13).
 Later writers and church dedications sometimes treat Sophia as an embodiment of divine Wisdom, while others distinguish the historical (or legendary) martyr from the abstract theological concept.
 They are not the same thing, and many churches thought to be named after Saint Sophia are actually named after the concept of the Hagia Sophia instead.